Tansey Lab Members

-Malú Gámez Tansey is the Norman Fixel Professor of neuroscience and neurology and Director of the Center for Translational Research in Neurodegenerative Disease at the University of Florida College of Medicine.
+Malú Gámez Tansey is the Norman and Susan Fixel Professor of neuroscience and neurology and Director of the Center for Translational Research in Neurodegenerative Disease at the University of Florida College of Medicine.
 Prior to arriving at UF, she was a tenured professor of physiology at Emory University School of Medicine in Atlanta and Director of the Center for Neurodysfunction (CNI) and Inflammation and a member of the Center for Neurodegenerative Diseases (CND).

 Dr. Tansey obtained her B.S/M.S in Biological Sciences from Stanford University in Palo Alto, CA, and her Ph.D. in Cell Regulation from UT Southwestern Graduate School of Biomedical Sciences in Dallas, TX, where she studied the role of MLCK phosphorylation in regulation of smooth muscle contraction in the laboratory of Dr. James T. Stull in the Department of Physiology.
 After a short post-doc with Kate Luby-Phelps in the same department, she moved to Washington University Medical School in St. Louis, Missouri to the laboratory of the late John P. Merlie where she elucidated the signaling mechanisms required for ARIA/Heregulin-induced acetylcholine receptor epsilon gene expression at the neuromuscular junction before settling in the laboratory of Eugene M. Johnson Jr. in 1996.
 She and her colleagues in the laboratory of Jeff Milbrandt identified new members of the GDNF Family of Ligands (GFLs: Neurturin, Persephin, and Artemin) and their paired GFR binding co-receptors (GFRalpha2 and 3) and demonstrated their potent bioactivities on multiple neuronal populations.
 Their work was the first demonstration that ligand-induced recruitment of a neurotrophic receptor (Ret) to lipid rafts for interaction with c-Src was functionally required for GFL-induced neuronal survival and differentiation.